A4Bio/RFold/readme.md

 If you are interested in our repository and our paper, please cite the following paper:

 ```
-@article{tan2022rfold,
+@inproceedings{tandeciphering,
-  title={RFold: RNA Secondary Structure Prediction with Decoupled Optimization},
+  title={Deciphering RNA Secondary Structure Prediction: A Probabilistic K-Rook Matching Perspective},
-  author={Tan, Cheng and Gao, Zhangyang and Li, Stan Z},
+  author={Tan, Cheng and Gao, Zhangyang and Hanqun, CAO and Chen, Xingran and Wang, Ge and Wu, Lirong and Xia, Jun and Zheng, Jiangbin and Li, Stan Z},
-  journal={arXiv preprint arXiv:2212.14041},
-  year={2022}
+  booktitle={Forty-first International Conference on Machine Learning}
 }
 ```

 ## Feedback
-If you have any issue about this work, please feel free to contact me by email:
+If you have any issues about this work, please feel free to contact me by email:
 * Cheng Tan: tancheng@westlake.edu.cn